cedar-policy/cedar-local-agent/benches/README.md

 This supports producing a `.cedar` and a `.entities.json` file.
 You can see all the supported variations of a cedar policy in `data_gen/policy.rs`.
 Every permutation that can be made to the `PolicyRepr` struct and all the structs underneath it is supported.

-As of 11/29/23, there's no support for `when` or `unless` clauses being generated, and there's no support for the `in` operator.
 The `type_name` and `id` Strings are limited to `FIELD_LEN` characters which is set to `12` and the character set is lowercase letters.
 The data generator creates separate entities for the principal, action, and resources.
 Parent/child entities are not supported.